Imbalance-Aware Self-Supervised Learning for 3D Radiomic Representations: Supplementary Materials

 When it comes to self-supervised learning, due to the random sampling strategy, models have much less chance to learn representations from the minor class than the major class.
 Existing state-of-the-art frameworks including \emph{SimSiam} \cite{chen2020exploring} are built upon balanced datasets without considering the class imbalance problem.
 To balance the training data in one batch, we propose a feature clustering based selection method.

 Without loss of generality, we illustrate our solution considering the binary classification problem.
 A set of class-imbalance data examples with underlying distributions is plotted as Fig. \ref{fig:kmeans_results} (a).
 The dots are clustered using $k$-means with different values of $k$, and the clustering results are shown in Fig. \ref{fig:kmeans_results} (b) to (e).
 Intuitively, the clusters (red and blue) with the largest center distance would most probably consist of samples of different classes.
 Therefore, a \emph{same} number of samples around the red and blue centers are selected to form a class-balanced training batch for the input to the self-supervised learning framework.
+As shown in Table \ref{tab:label_analysis}, we calculate the real label distribution after sampling 2000 batches from the BraTS datasets.
+Batch size is set to different according to Section \ref{section_analysis}.
+We observed that the \emph{SE} module ease the imbalance issue (from 1:3.29 to 1:2.19) on BraTS dataset.